-- The term accredited continuing education will replace continuing medical education (CME).
+- The term accredited continuing education (ACE) will replace continuing medical education (CME).
 This change is to explicitly differentiate between accredited and nonaccredited education providers and education.

-- Ineligible company replaces the term commercial interests.
+- Ineligible company replaces the term commercial interest.
 The new term is intended to clarify that eligibility for accreditation is not based on whether an organization is for-profit or nonprofit but is based on its primary mission and function.